 The word “Kaal” means both “death” and “fate”.
 It is believed that even death is afraid of Kaal Bhairav.
 Kaal Bhairav is also known as “Kotwal” of Kashi, which means Chief police officer.
 It is believed that a visit to Varanasi is incomplete without visiting this temple.
 Kaal Bhairav believed to remove the sins of his disciples and protect them from all problems.

-Baba Kaal Bhairav temple is 1.5 Km from famous Kashi Vishwanath temple.
+Baba Kaal Bhairav temple is 1.5 Km from the famous Kashi Vishwanath temple.
 It is situated in a narrow lane.
 The main sanctum is small with barely some space for visitors to get close to the idol.
 There is a small corridor around the temple and everything in the temple compound is quite vibrantly colors.

 Shri Durga Temple

 This is the most popular temple of Goddess in Varanasi.
-It is believed the idol of goddess appeared itself and was not established by any human being.
-It is also believed there was a temple at this place in ancient days which was demolished during Aurangjeb’s attack.
+It is believed the idol of a goddess appeared itself and was not established by any human being.
+It is also believed there was a temple at this place in ancient days that was demolished during Aurangjeb’s attack.
 The present-day temple was built in the 18th century by a Bengali queen.

 Temple is situated adjacent to a pond, which is known as Durga Kund.
 The temple is painted in vibrant red color matching with the favorite color of Goddess Durga.